Sunita123641/Rubik-s-Cube-3D-graphical-Interface/README.md

 ## Solver
 We use the Herbert Kociemba's two-phase algorithm for solving Rubik's Cube, you can found it in this [GitHub](https://github.com/muodov/kociemba)

-## Demo

-A full Demo of this project can be found on youtube: [DEMO-YOUTUBE](https://www.youtube.com/watch?v=6fgyo0bZMnU)

 ## Instructions